Gravydigger/blog/src/content/post/arch-install/index.md

 Head to the Arch Linux [download](https://archlinux.org/download/) page & grab the ISO.
 This will need to be flashed to a USB.
 Either [Rufus](https://rufus.ie) or [Etcher](https://etcher.balena.io/) are good picks.
 You might also need to change the boot order in the UEFI to load the Arch install from the USB.

-### Connecting the internet
+### Connecting to the internet

 Ahhh, the bane of Arch laptop users everywhere.
-Now if your using Ethernet or a VM, you should have internet already (`ping -c 5 archlinux.org` to verify) and can move onto the next step; if your using Wi-Fi, let's get you up and running.
+Now if you're using Ethernet or a VM, you should have internet already (`ping -c 5 archlinux.org` to verify) and can move onto the next step; if you're using Wi-Fi, let's get you up and running.
 We'll be using [iwctl](https://wiki.archlinux.org/title/Iwd#iwctl) to help us connect.

 First, we'll need to make sure its daemon is running, then start the interactive prompt: